kdeldycke/awesome-billing/readme.md

 ### Bookkeeping

+Everything you need to know about the daily practice of keeping your accounting data clean and tidy.

 - [So, you want to learn Bookkeeping!](http://www.dwmbeancounter.com/tutorial/Tutorial.html) - Focus on the daily operations of recording and maintaining the transactions of a business.
+- [Plain text accounting tools](https://plaintextaccounting.org/#software) - Extensive list of open-source personal finance projects that might be great to look into for inspiration on double-entry accounting and bookkeeping.
+- And a list of graphical accounting tools: [GNUCash](https://gnucash.org) (GTK+), [Grisbi](https://grisbi.org) (C), [Firefly III](https://firefly-iii.org) (PHP).
+- [GnuCash Tutorial and Concepts Guide](https://www.gnucash.org/docs/v2.4/C/gnucash-guide/) - A complete tutorial on personal finance tracking with GnuCash.
+- [Frappe Books](https://github.com/frappe/books) - Free Desktop book-keeping software for small-businesses and freelancers.

+### Software design and implementation

+Now that you're somewhat familiar with the concepts and practive of accounting, here are some resources to help you implement that knowledge into software systems.

+- [Moonpig: a billing system that doesn't suck](https://blog.plover.com/prog/Moonpig.html) - Design decisions behind a billing and accounting system.
+Key takeaway: some companies still pays by checks; do not use floats; complex customer workflows; date and time issues; mutable data.
+- [Books, an immutable double-entry accounting database service](https://developer.squareup.com/blog/books-an-immutable-double-entry-accounting-database-service/) - Explain the basic data model of a double-entry accounting system relying on Google Spanner for internal use at Square.
+- [Django Hordak](https://django-hordak.readthedocs.io) - Core functionality of a double entry accounting system for Django.
+- [Triple‐entry accounting with blockchain: How far have we come?](https://onlinelibrary.wiley.com/doi/abs/10.1111/acfi.12556) - “Triple‐entry accounting is a new and a more efficient way to address fundamental trust and transparency issues that plague current accounting systems.
+Triple‐entry accounting with blockchain, when properly implemented, can fundamentally improve accounting.”

 ### Analytics

+Once you've got your accounts in order, you can start extracting insights and metrics your financial data.

 - [Accounts Demystified: The Astonishingly Simple Guide To Accounting](https://www.amazon.co.uk/Accounts-Demystified-Astonishingly-Simple-Accounting/dp/0273744704/) - Helps you learn how to analyse and monitor your company's financial performance.
 - [Financial Intelligence for Entrepreneurs: What You Really Need to Know About the Numbers](https://www.amazon.com/Financial-Intelligence-Entrepreneurs-Really-Numbers/dp/1422119157) - Allows you to fully understand how to use financial data to make better decisions for your business.